cmc-labo/jllm/README.md

 The tool is extensible: drop a JAR into `~/.local-llm/plugins/` to add new **function-calling tools** or **prompt interceptors** without rebuilding the application.

+RAG (Retrieval-Augmented Generation) is built in: index local PDFs and text files with `jllm rag add`, then pass `--rag <collection>` to `jllm run` or include `"rag_collection"` in any API request.
+Retrieval runs entirely on-device via an embedded [Apache Lucene](https://lucene.apache.org/) index — no embedding model, no external server, no network required.

 ## Requirements

 - Java 11+